Eisengrau-Algo/Eisengrau/README.md

-# LeetCode-Playground
+# Eisengrau

-**LeetCode-Playground** is a structured, pedagogy-first repository for exploring algorithmic problem solving using LeetCode problems as canonical reference points.
+**Eisengrau** is a structured, pedagogy-first repository for exploring algorithmic problem solving using competitive programming problems as canonical reference points.

 This repository is **not** a submission dump and **not** an interview-cram archive.
 Its purpose is to document *how* to think about problems, compare solution paradigms, and teach transferable algorithmic patterns through carefully organised examples, notes, and implementations.

 ---